-Labor Day might be the best time to buy a mattress: Here are all the sales going on right now
+Labor Day might be the best time to buy a mattress: Here are the sales going on now

 Nest Bedding boasts luxury, made-in-the-USA mattresses and bedding that comes with a 100-night free trial and a lifetime guarantee.
 More than 5,500 reviews have led to a 4.5-star rating, so clearly they're doing something right.

-- This weekend the company is sweetening the pot with up to $200 off select mattresses when you insert certain codes.
+- Nest Bedding has sweetened the pot this weekend with up to $200 off select mattresses when you insert certain codes.

 Bear Mattress

-Bear Mattress mattresses are designed with various smart technology built to help you get a more restful night's sleep.
-These mattresses use the best-quality foam to create a support layers which it built to relieve pressure and pain.
+Bear Mattress mattresses are designed with various smart technology to help you have a more restful night's sleep.
+These mattresses use the best quality foam to create a support layers which relieve pressure and pain.

 - You can't sleep without a pillow right?
-Bear knows that, so they're offering not only 20% off this weekend, but also throwing in two free cloud pillows when you use the code 2OLD.
+Bear knows that, so it's offering not only 20% off this weekend, but also throwing in two free cloud pillows when you use the code 2OLD.

 Tempur-pedic

-Tempur-pedic is a classic in the mattress business and always a top-seller, The brand has been a leader in the market for years thanks to its pressure-relieving material originally designed for NASA.
-Now you can experience what millions have already fallen in love with
+Tempur-pedic is a classic in the mattress business and always a top seller, The brand has been a leader in the market for years, thanks to its pressure-relieving material originally designed for NASA.
+Now you can experience the mattress that millions love.

-- Take advantage of a Labor Day Sale that includes up to $700 off selects mattress sets, a $300 instant gift, and a buy-one-get-one deal on pillows.
+- Take advantage of a Labor Day Sale that includes up to $700 off select mattress sets, a $300 instant gift and a BOGO deal on pillows.

 Helix Sleep

-Helix Sleep was rated as the best overall mattress by GQ and various outlets have awarded Helix top marks in everything from "best mattress for back pain and spine alignment" and "best cooling mattress for hot sleepers."
+Helix Sleep was rated as the best overall mattress by GQ, and various outlets have awarded Helix top marks in everything from "best mattress for back pain and spine alignment" and "best cooling mattress for hot sleepers."

-- The discounts come in all shapes and sizes at Helix.
+- The discounts come in all shapes and sizes.
 Using various codes, you can take advantage of a baseline discount of $100 off and two free pillows with the purchase of any mattress, or go a little deeper with $200 off plus two free pillows when you spend $1,750, $150 off and two free pillows with a purchase of $1,250 or more.

 Allswell Home

-Allswell Home is unique in the bed-in-a-box space because it is one of the few companies that use coils in its products.
-Plus Allswell is a big believer in the hybrid method of combining memory foam with the coils to provide an ideal sleeping experience no matter what kind of sleeper you are.
+Allswell Home is unique in the bed-in-a-box space because it is one of the few companies that uses coils in its products.
+Plus, Allswell is a big believer in the hybrid method of combining memory foam with the coils to provide an ideal sleeping experience, no matter what kind of sleeper you are.

 - Allswell is offering 15% off mattresses and bedding with the code LABORDAY15.